 In Mozambique, each child flagged as malnourished during routine growth monitoring at a well-child visit must immediately be referred for an at-risk-child visit to determine whether the child is moderately or severely acutely malnourished.
-However, based on a baseline assessment and visits to health facilities in Zambézia Province’s Nicoadala district, FANTA observed that children found to be malnourished at well-child visits were not being appropriately registered or referred for evaluation for possible acute malnutrition.
+However, based on a baseline assessment and visits to health facilities in Zambézia Province’s Nicoadala district, the Food and Nutrition Technical Assistance III Project (FANTA) observed that children found to be malnourished at well-child visits were not being appropriately registered or referred for evaluation for possible acute malnutrition.

 “We saw that the staff needed a way to help keep malnourished children from falling through the cracks,” said Baraca João Muchanga, FANTA Senior Technical Officer for Nutrition.
 In addition, the solution had to be simple and easy to use so as not to overburden the health workers, he noted.

 In consultation with health staff in Nicoadala, FANTA developed a daily registry form to register and refer malnourished children from the well-child clinics to the at-risk-child clinic.
 In October 2015, well-child staff in the Nicoadala health facility began using the form to improve referral of malnourished children and track children through the referral process.

 The form is “very useful for following up patients from one sector to another,” said Claudia Alfredo Jose, the Nicoadala Well-Child Sector Focal Point.
 Moreover, “patients are accompanied from the well-child clinic to the at-risk-child clinic so they do not get lost in the health facility and receive the needed care,” she added.